Reader resources

 Book to Art

 Read a book and create art it inspires.
-And by art, we mean any form, from baking and handicrafts to watercolor and woodwork.
+And by art, we mean any form, from baking and batik to watercolor and woodwork.
 Meet to share impressions of the book, show your art and describe your creative process.
-Meet at 11:00 a.m. the fourth Saturday of every other month.
+Meet at 11:00 AM the fourth Saturday of every other month.

 reading challenges

 READY to READ?!
 And yes, audiobooks count!
 Use Beanstack to easily maintain your reading records.
 Access it online via our website, or download the app.
-Log books you read to earn digital badges and prizes, and adults earn automatic entries into a drawing for $100 in Chamber Bucks.
+Log books you read to earn digital badges and prizes.

 Lots of folks like to keep an ongoing record of books they read; that’s easy, too.
 Stop at the Help Desk for assistance getting started with anything Beanstack!
 Don’t want to go digital?
 Paper reading logs are available—just ask!